About Pan Atlantic

 Our sister organization, Pan Atlantic Exchanges, specializes in international exchange programs for university students, and recent graduates who are non-US citizens.
 It shares our mission to create cultural experiences of the highest quality for our program participants.

-Our senior staff are listed below, but we are supported in addition by volunteers, host families, and Area Representatives who share our vision and contribute mightily to our mission.
+Our senior staff are listed below, but we are also supported by volunteers, host families, and area representatives who share our vision and contribute to our mission.

 Spencer Jones, President

 Spencer is a product of high school exchange.
 He was an exchange student in Bormio, Italy in 1978, in Santiago, Chile in 1981, has been a host father to a student from Madrid, Spain in 2010, and has a son who was an exchange student in Madrid, Spain in 2011.
 Before joining Pan Atlantic, Spencer worked at CIEE: Council on International Educational Exchange.
 During his nearly 8-year tenure at CIEE, Spencer was responsible for diverse operational divisions, creating significant growth in areas such as High School and GAP year, Teach Abroad, Undergraduate Study Abroad, Enterprise Foundations and Insurance.
 Prior to CIEE, Spencer held leadership roles at a variety of firms in the United States and Latin America.
 He is a graduate of Williams College.
 He and his wife are the parents of four adult sons.